pschraut/UnityTexture3DAtlasImportPipeline/README.md

 # Credits

 If you find this package useful, please mention my name in your credits screen.
-Something like "Texture3DAtlas Import Pipeline by Peter Schraut" or "Thanks to Peter Schraut" would be very much appreciated.
+Something like "Texture3D Atlas Import Pipeline by Peter Schraut" or "Thanks to Peter Schraut" would be very much appreciated.

 # Unity Bugs